 On March 6, 2015 EPA issued their preliminary determination that discharges of storm water from MS4s on Laboratory property and urban portions of Los Alamos County result in or have the potential to result in exceedances of state water quality standards including impairment of designated uses, or other significant water quality impacts such as habitat and biological impacts.
-The preliminary designation applies to MS4s within the Laboratory, including the Department of Energy and LANS located within Los Alamos County.
-In the interim, while the MS4 is developed and finalized, the SWMP will serve as a bridge and key to management of storm water flow in Sandia Canyon.

 In December 2019, LANL received final designation from EPA as a MS4 regulated entity.
+Draft permits were then issued by EPA in December 2020 and March 2021 and permit negotiation continued between EPA and stakeholders through the remainder of 2021.
+In January 2022, due to a lawsuit between Los Alamos County and EPA, the Tenth Circuit Court of Appeals remanded the MS4 designation back to EPA for reevaluation and the MS4 permitting process is paused during reevaluation.

-A permittee working group was developed and discussions on a draft permit were initiated with proposed MS4 permittees (i.e., LANL) in December 2020 and permit development and negotiation with EPA is currently ongoing.
-Development of the Sandia SWMP for the 4b designation was based on EPA guidance for MS4 permit required SWMPs in anticipation of the future issuance of a MS4 to LANL, and to facilitate transition of 4b activities to implementation of MS4 permit requirements.
-Storm water discharges to Sandia Canyon are anticipated to be MS4 regulated discharges.
+Until the MS4 permit is developed and finalized, the SWMP will serve as a bridge and key to management of stormwater flow in Sandia Canyon.
+The Sandia SWMP for the 4b designation was based on EPA guidance for MS4 permit required SWMPs in anticipation of the future issuance of the MS4 permit to LANL, and to facilitate transition of 4b activities to implementation of MS4 permit requirements as stormwater discharges to Sandia Canyon are anticipated to be MS4 regulated discharges.
 It is expected that implementation of MS4 permit requirements, upon issuance of a permit by EPA, will further meet Sandia SWMP objectives and satisfy 4b designation requirements.